-Deming has suggested in his 14 points of management that leadership needs to have a long-term commitment to the success of the organization.
-If the management is not interested in quality, really, you cannot achieve quality improvement.
+Deming has suggested in his 14 points of management that leadership needs to have a long-term commitment to the organization's success.
+If the management is not interested in the quality, you cannot achieve quality improvement.

 3. Lack of data

 Data is important.
-All the decisions which organizations take need to be based on facts and data rather than based on opinions.
+All the decisions that organizations make need to be based on facts and data rather than opinions.

-Leaders in the organization need to create a culture of data-based decisions, where decisions are taken based on data based on facts and not personal opinions or the gut feeling.
+Leaders in the organization need to create a culture of data-based decisions, where decisions are taken based on data based on facts and not personal opinions or gut feelings.

 4. Qualified improvement professionals

-In addition to the above, organizations need to have the right qualified people for leading the improvement process.
-American Society for Quality (ASQ) offers many certification programs including the CQE (Certified Quality Engineer).
-An ASQ CQE certified person can be a valuable asset for the organization to lead the quality improvement in the organization.
+In addition to the above, organizations must have the right qualified people to lead the improvement process.
+American Society for Quality (ASQ) offers many certification programs, including the CQE (Certified Quality Engineer).
+An ASQ CQE certified person can be a valuable asset for the organization to lead quality improvement.